allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 Project subscription| 18 months
 Access to **graphing dashboard & analytics**| YES!
 Number of subjects to analyze| no limit|
-Insulin and C-Peptide Test Subscription|claim 33% LipidOne rebate|
+Insulin and C-Peptide Test |claim 33% LipidOne rebate|
-|**Andhra Pradesh Community Project!** | Your subscription helps make it happen ... worldwide
+|**Andhra Pradesh Community Project!** | Your subscription helps make it happen
 -----------
 > **For even deeper insights into Metabolism, please read on:**
 >